-Before you run a ObjectStore program, ensure that the ObjectStore lib directory is in your library search path.
+Before you run an ObjectStore program, ensure that the ObjectStore lib directory is in your library search path.
 Run your ObjectStore program as a Java application.

-For example, here is a typical command line that runs the Personalization application:
+For example, the following is a typical command line that runs the Personalization application:

-java COM.odi.tutorial.TestDriver test.odb
+java com.odi.tutorial.TestDriver test.odb

 When you run an ObjectStore program, you specify the fully qualified class name to the Java VM.
-In this example, COM.odi.tutorial.TestDriver is the fully qualified class name.
+In this example, com.odi.tutorial.TestDriver is the fully qualified class name.

 The TestDriver program expects an argument that contains the pathname of the database's .odb file, namely test.odb.
-The application also creates test.odt and test.odf, and these three files (the .odb, .odt, and .odf files) form the database.
+If you are using PSE Pro, the application also creates test.odt and test.odf, and these three files (the .odb, .odt, and .odf files) form the database.
 You can specify any pathname you want, as long as the file name ends with .odb.
 This example uses a relative pathname, so ObjectStore creates the files in the directory in which you run the program.

-Sample Output from the application is in Appendix B.
+Sample Output from the application is in Appendix B, Sample Output, on page 63.